-Lake George Shoreline Cruises - Head on board one of Lake George Shoreline Cruises' two cruise ships - The Horicon and The Adirondac.
+Lake George Waterfront Cruises - Head on board one of Lake George Shoreline Cruises' two cruise ships - The Horicon and The Adirondac.
 The Horicon is a smaller wooden yacht while The Adirondac is a larger luxury ship.

 Lake George Steamboat Company - While you're in Lake George, check out Lake George Steamboat Company's three cruise ships - The Minne-Ha-Ha, The Mohican, and The Lac du Saint Sacrement.
 Each one is unique in its own way, and all three offer a memorable voyage across the lake.